bucaar/PongServer/README.md

                     |                              |    "NO"
                     |                              |    "ERROR"

 What's New:

-What's New:
+V1.2

-V1.2    Protocol        *Added "DONE" to display current running state of Server.
+	Protocol        *Added "DONE" to display current running state of Server.
 If response is "DONE" the client socket should be closed.

         Ball.java       *Set default ball speed to 20

         Player.java     *Fixed "ERROR" responses unexpectedly closing server.